rozumary/CSST102-3A/README.md

 Objective:

 The goal of this task is to assess your ability to apply the K-Means clustering algorithm to perform customer segmentation.
 You will preprocess the dataset, apply the K-Means algorithm, and evaluate the results.
-Additionally, you are required to visualize the clusters formed and discuss the characteristics of each group.
+Additionally, you are required to visualize the clusters formed and discuss the characteristics of each group.<br/>

+© 2024 BSCS 3A-IS | All rights reserved.